jrief/django-formset/docs/source/selectize.rst

 SelectizeMultiple Widget
 ========================

-If the form field for ``city`` is shall accept more than one selection, in Django we replace it by a :class:`django.forms.fields.MultipleChoiceField`.
+If the form field for "``city``" shall accept more than one selection, in Django we replace it by a :class:`django.forms.fields.MultipleChoiceField`.
 The widget then used to handle such an input field also must be replaced. **django-formset** offers the special widget :class:`formset.widgets.SelectizeMultiple` to handle more than one option to select from.
-From a functional point of view it behaves similar to the Selectize widget described before.
+From a functional point of view, this behaves similar to the Selectize widget described before.
 But instead of replacing a chosen option by another one, selected options are lined up to build a set of options.